0xPARC/zk-bug-tracker/README.md

     };
 ```

-Hence, the part (1) is used to prove that the Value exists in the SMT, and the part (2) is used to prove that the Value is actually binded with the correct Key.
+Hence, the part (1) is used to prove that the Value exists in the SMT, and the part (2) is used to prove that the Value is actually bound with the correct Key.

 **The Vulnerability**